ApesofWrath/attendbot2.0/README.md

 Total Outreach Hours = Sum of all outreach event durations Attended Outreach Hours = Sum of attended outreach event durations
 ```

+### Hour-Based Tracking
+- Users must specify the number of hours they attended for each meeting
+- Partial attendance is supported - users can log fewer hours than the total meeting duration
+- Full attendance means the user attended for the entire meeting duration
+- Excused meetings are excluded from the total hours calculation

 ### Requirements
 - **Regular Meetings**: 60% (team) / 75% (travel)